StevenMicheletti/poolparty/README.md

 - MINDP=(integer; required) minimum global coverage needed to retain a SNP

 #### Run-types
 - SPLITDISC=(off/on; required) if on, produces split-end and discordant sam files.
-Not recommended unless the goal is to look at structual variants.
+Not recommended unless the goal is to look at structual variants
 - INDCONT=(off/on; required) if on, will analyze fastqs as if they are independent individuals.
 Individual stats and normalization.
-Note this a high memory process.
+Note this a high memory process
-- QUALREPORT=(off/on; required) if on, will produce quality reports from fastqc for each fastq file.
+- QUALREPORT=(off/on; required) if on, will produce quality reports from fastqc for each fastq file

 #### Dependency Locations
 Identify the location and names of the executables / scripts.
-If you've made programs executable across the whole system you don't need to include the directory.
+If you've made programs executable across from any directory you don't need to include the directory

 - BCFTOOLS (executable) = bcftools
 - FASTQC (executable) = fastqc